simonw/shot-scraper/docs/video.md

     root.mkdir(parents=True, exist_ok=True)
     (root / "index.html").write_text("<h1>Local demo</h1>")
   ```

+If a `sh:` or `python:` command exits with a non-zero status, `shot-scraper video` stops and exits with an error.

 `server`
 : Optional command to run as a server for the duration of the storyboard recording.
 This can be a string, which is run through the shell, or a list of arguments, which is run directly.
 See [Running a server for the duration of the storyboard](#running-a-server-for-the-duration-of-the-storyboard) for more details.